 - Large baking sheet

 Foil is an essential supply, you must have it for this recipe.
-Tightly sealing the oven-baked baby back ribs and steaming them in their juices is how they turn out so moist and tender.
+Tightly sealing the oven-baked ribs and steaming them in their juices is how they turn out so moist and tender.

-Making oven baked ribs is seriously so simple to do!
+Our process is super simple.
 You'll just need to sprinkle them with seasoning, cover with foil, bake, and add sauce after cooking.
-Easy peasy ribs in the oven!
+So easy!

 Preheat the oven to 275F and put the oven rack in the middle position.